Polynomiality of surface braid and mapping class group representations: Short exact sequences

-We recollect here the notions and first properties of \emph{translation}, \emph{difference} and \emph{evanescence} functors, which give rise to the key natural short exact sequences that we study for homological representation functors in \S\ref{ss:SES_surface_braid_groups} and \S\ref{ss:SES_mcg}.
-The following definitions and results extend verbatim to the present slightly larger framework from the previous literature on this topic; see \cite{DV3} and \cite[\S4]{soulieLMgeneralised} for instance.
-The various proofs are straightforward generalisations of these previous works.
-For the remainder of \S\ref{ss:background_preliminaries_SES}, we fix an abelian category $\cA$, a strict left-module $(\cM,\natural)$ over a strict monoidal small groupoid $(\cG,\natural,\zero)$, where $\cM$ is a small (skeletal) groupoid, $(\cG,\natural,\zero)$ has \emph{no zero divisors} and $\mathrm{Aut}_{\cG}(\zero)=\{ \id_{\zero} \}$.
-We assume that $\cM$ and $\cG$ have the same set of objects, identified with the non-negative integers $\bN$, with the standard notation $\tn$ to denote an object, and that both the monoidal and module structures $\natural$ are given on objects by addition.
+For the remainder of \S\ref{ss:background_preliminaries_SES}, we fix an abelian category $\cA$, a strict left-module groupoid $(\cM,\natural)$ over a braided strict monoidal groupoid $(\cG,\natural,\zero)$, such that $(\cG,\natural,\zero)$ has no zero divisors and that $\mathrm{Aut}_{\cG}(\zero)=\{ \id_{\zero} \}$.
+We also assume that $\cM$ and $\cG$ are both small and skeletal, have the same set of objects identified with the non-negative integers $\bN$ with the standard notation $\tn$ to denote these objects as in \S\ref{sss:framework_homological_representation_functor}, and that both the monoidal and module structures $\natural$ are given on objects by addition.
 In particular, this is consistent with the fact that $\zero$ is the unit for the monoidal structure of $\cG$.
-One quickly checks that all the groupoids of the types of $\cM$ and $\cG$ defined in \S\ref{ss:examples_homological_representations_functors} satisfy all of these assumptions.
+One quickly checks that all of the examples of $\cM$ and $\cG$ defined in \S\ref{ss:examples_homological_representations_functors} satisfy all of these assumptions.